Tiny-Earth/DemoSite/site/src/design.md

 Learning objectives are more measurable than learning goals and describe specific outcomes at the topic level.

 A general suggestion is to have two to five learning objectives per topic, depending on its complexity.
-Although learning objectives are often content-focused, they can also include gaining competence in a new skill or developing a certain type of knowledge or expertise.
+Although learning objectives are often content-focused, they can also include gaining competence in a new skill, or shifting beliefs, attitudes, or perspectives.
 Learning objectives should be designed to be achievable and realistic, but also challenging enough to promote growth and progress.

 To write an effective learning objective, we suggest the following: